Religious Toleration/Intolerance in Colonial Virginia

 Source: Library of Congress, Religion and the Founding of the American Republic, Summons to Nathaniel Saunders, August 22, 1772

-American citizens now assume they have an "inalienable right" to worship however they please or to choose not to worship at all.
+American citizens now assume they have an "inalienable right" to worship however they please, or even to choose not to have any religious beliefs.
 One standard joke illustrates the flexibility of American religious thought:1

 A man was stranded alone on a desert island for many years.
 When he was rescued there were three buildings on the island.